 She is eight months pregnant; therefore, not surprising that TV presenter Sarah Cawood opted for comfort and style when she attended a party at the London Fashion Week this week.

 The 39-year-old was photographed by the Daily Mail while walking down the red carpet.
 She wore black mama-to-be attires with a plunging neckline style of farmers and blue suede boots, black stockings to keep warm.

 However, the jersey outfit was comfortable and had an empire line, which meant they would have no problem with the excavation of the seams and silhouette looming over the hump as the night progresses.

 We see a lot of black pregnancy apparel like Sarah on the internet and have another advantage – the neckline is designed to easily you can breastfeed in them after the baby arrives.

 Try a navy if you want something a little brighter than black pregnancy dresses for spring.
 There are special black gowns available for nursing moms.

 It's elegant and comfortable with a cold shoulder design and short sleeve.

-Want to have more confidence, try the black Halter maternity dress.
+Want to have more confidence, try the black Halter motherhood clothes.